-My class has just started the second trimester in which we focus on the Common Core Literature Standards after having focused on non-fiction and the informational standards in the first trimester.
-During this second trimester, we will also focus on writing narratives so that everything is tied in together, both reading and writing.
-To teach the literature standards, I use folktales...lots of them.
+After focusing on the non-fiction text and the informational text standards, it’s time to switch the focus to the literature standards.
+To teach the literature standards, I use folktales.
 My favorite author to use is Gerald McDermott.
-He has written many Native American folktale stories that are fun to read, easy to work with and can be used in many ways.
+He has written many Native American folktale stories that are fun to read.
+Teachers find them easy to work with while using them in many ways.

-Once students have a grasp of these story elements, we move on to identifying the lesson to be learned or the central message.
+We identify the central message once students have a grasp of the story elements.
 I found that the best vehicle to teach students about these story elements is a story map.
 A story map is a graphic organizer that identifies each of these story elements: title and author, setting, the main character, problem, and solution.
-We make a large chart version that the students also do in their language arts interactive notebook.
+We make a large anchor chart version that the students also do in their language arts interactive notebook.

-But we all know that when taking the SBAC or PARCC, students will not be asked to fill in a story map.
+But we all know that when taking the online state test, students will not be asked to fill in a story map.
 So I also give my students practice in answering questions about the story using the RACE strategy.
 RACE stands for:

 - Restating the question